Can You Sell a House With Black Mold?

 - Determine what treatment is needed to remedy the mold

 Once you get the mold test results back, you can determine what remediation strategy you want to implement to treat the issue.
-Take extra precautions when needed.
+Mold test results oftentimes show multiple types of mold, including white mold and other species.
 If you plan to keep the property after taking care of the black mold issue, make sure you remove every last spore!
-Mold test results oftentimes show multiple types of mold, including white mold and other species.
-Don’t freak out.
-Even though mold can make your house feel haunted, the problem is fixable.
-There is a remedy and treatment for each.

 Every mold situation is different.
-Certain people would rather keep their property and try treating the issue with local mold specialists.
+Certain people would rather keep their property and treat the issue with local mold specialists.
 Others would rather get rid of the property.
 If you want to sell your house with black mold, it’s possible.
 The hardest part is finding the right buyer.
-You’re legally allowed to sell a house with mold issues.
-Don’t give up when attempting to sell if that’s what you want to do!
-Even if you’re located in areas like San Diego, CA where mold is common, you can still successfully sell your house.